jtsang4/umi-plugin-antd-type-icon/README.md

 > - When to use this plugin?
 >
-> If you want to render antd icon dynamically, this plugin could render icons in a scope which you specified instead of import all antd icons.
+> If you want to render antd icon dynamically, this plugin could render icons in a scope which you specified instead of importing all antd icons.

 ## Install